Help center

 A blinking red LED indicates an error state.
 The blink pattern tells you what's wrong:

 • 1 blink: No network connection.
-Check your ethernet cable or WiFi.
+Check your Wi-Fi password and signal.

 • 2 blinks: Can't reach ProxyBox servers.
 Your internet may be up but our API is unreachable.
 Check status.proxybox.us.